Henokk-14/Henokk-14.github.io/about.md

 #### Interest/Hobbies
 1. Watching/playing sports
-  - Basketball
+  - Basketball :basketball:
-  - Soccer
+  - Soccer :soccer:
-1. Listening to Podcasts
+1. Listening to Podcasts :studio_microphone:, and music :headphones:
-1. Going online and trying coding problems.
+1. Going online and trying coding problems. :desktop_computer:

 #### Pictures
 Here is a picture of me and then also a picture of my dog, Simba.